Ruiner (video game): Film adaptation

 On December 17, 2020, EuropaCorp announced their acquisition of rights to produce a television adaptation of the game.
 As of 2025, the project had not materialized.

 On August 20, 2024, it was announced that Universal Pictures had acquired the rights to develop a film adaptation of the game with Wes Ball directing and Michael Arlen Ross writing the screenplay.
 The film will be produced by Kelly McCormick and David Leitch of 87North Productions alongside Ball and Joe Hartwick Jr. of Oddball Entertainment and Dmitri M. Johnson and Michael Lawrence Goldberg of Story Kitchen.
 Reikon Games will serve as executive producers, with Ryan Jones and Jacqueline Garell overseeing the project on behalf of the studio.

+Sequel

+On March 5, 2026, Ruiner 2 was announced with addition to being an action-driven role-playing game and having co-op multiplayer with up to three players.